-Jeans balance durability by increasing the stiffness and thickness of their fabric, and by balancing stretch.
+Jeans balance durability by increasing the stiffness and thickness of their fabric and by balancing stretch.
 We tested durability through everyday wear and abrasion tests.
 Each pair was abraded 100 times on the inner seam and on the knee to see how well they stood up to wear and tear.
-After our testing concluded, it was clear that the Dickies Relaxed Fit Straight-Leg Duck Carpenter were the highest performer.
+After our testing concluded, it was clear that the Dickies Relaxed Fit Straight-Leg Duck Carpenter was the highest performer.
 In both wear for work and during our abrasion testing, the Dickies showed very little sign of wear and tear.

 Range of Motion

 A great variety in the quality of the components existed across the men's jeans we tested.
 We test zipper quality on each pair by rapidly using the zipper 100 times.
 We also tested belt loop quality by stressing the belt loops, tugging 100 times, or until failure.
 The testers examined the stitching upon delivery to determine if there was fraying or loose stitching.
 The Levis 505 Regular Fit had the best component parts; the YKK zipper worked flawlessly, the belt loops did not tear, and all stitching was high quality.

 The Levi's 511 Slim Jeans were one of our favorite pairs, as its stretch fabric stayed true to size throughout wear and washing.
 They also measured closest to the standard size.
 The Wrangler Cowboy Cut Original Fit measured true to size and did not stretch significantly during wear or shrink during washing.
 While they were a bit long in the inseam, this helped with the higher waisted western cut.
 The Carhartt Relaxed Fit Tapered Leg Jean measured very close to standard sizing, but the waist made them feel a bit short.
 However, they were a close runner up in sizing.